thacuber2a03/thacuber2a03.github.io/things/bookmarks.md

 <h2 id="repos">code repositories</h2>

-- [jonesforth, by Richard WM Jones](https://github.com/nornagon/jonesforth): a public domain FORTH system implemented in one x86 file and one FORTH file that also doubles as a tutorial.
+- [jonesforth, by Richard WM.
+Jones](https://github.com/nornagon/jonesforth): a public domain FORTH system implemented in one x86 file and one FORTH file that also doubles as a tutorial.

 - [rxi](https://github.com/rxi): makes really useful and varied libraries, mostly in C and Lua. developer of lite, json.lua, microui, fe and many, many others.
 I am aware that this is a user, not a code repository.